2002 North Carolina House of Representatives election: District 69

 The new 69th district overlaps with much of the former 33rd district.
 Incumbent Democrat Pryor Gibson, who has represented the 33rd district since 1999, was re-elected here.

 District 70

-The new 70th district overlaps with much of the former 82nd district.
-Incumbent Republican Bobby H. Barbee Sr., who has represented the 82nd district and its predecessors since 1987, was re-elected here.
+The new 70th district includes the homes of incumbent Republicans Fern Shubert, who has represented the 34th district since 2001, and Bobby Barbee, who has represented the 82nd district and its predecessors since 1987.
+Shubert retired to run for the North Carolina Senate and Barbee was re-elected here.

 District 71

 The new 71st district overlaps with much of the former 66th district.
 Incumbent Democrat Larry Womble, who has represented the 66th district since 1995, was re-elected here.

 District 72

 The new 72nd district overlaps with much of the former 67th district.
-Incumbent Democrat Warren C. Oldham, who has represented the 67th district since 1991, didn't seek re-election.
+Incumbent Democrat Warren Oldham, who has represented the 67th district since 1991, didn't seek re-election.
 Democrat Earline Parmon won the open seat.